Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 Hazard is so frustratingly uncommunicative.
 He literally grunts unless it’s about work.
 He treads on everyone.
 Not that people are a bed of roses in this shitty town but he doesn’t tend to differentiate between friend or foe.
 He’s been hurt a great deal, yes, but there are good therapists out there, Hazard.
 Just saying.
 Mind you, where would the story be in that?
 I don’t like Wahredua.
 I just wouldn’t live there, but that’s me.
 Maybe I’m fortunate in where I get to live, but rethink your location, guys.

 Pretty much the beginning paragraph of Guilt by Association is Hazard thinking he needs to break up with Nico.
 Nico is annoying.
-But Hazard also thinks Nico is nice to him.
-Not many people have been.
+But Hazard also thinks Nico is nice to him and not many people have been.
 Not men.
 Certainly not partners.
 He’s been hurt.
 But Nico isn’t right for Hazard and vice versa.
 He had tantrums about his first boyfriend in book #1.
 Nico is twenty-two, an underwear model – there are a lot of beautiful, beautiful people in this book, cue Marilyn Manson – and he likes to go dance and be seen and admired at the Pretty Pretty, the local gay bar, and Hazzard doesn’t.
 He prefers documentaries about Bedouin Camel Herders, Tanks of WWII or anything else that my husband would definitely watch that makes him fall asleep by 9.30pm.
 But there’s about forty years between them in age.
 So Hazard, you’re an old man, okay?
 It’s not the difference in age between you.
 Hazard, your what?
 Thirty four?
 Nico is in the way.
 Nico is co-dependence.

 And, dear lord.
 When Somers decided to organise Operation Get Nico Back for Hazard I’m pretty certain there have been different moments of unexplained seismic activity around the world as readers of this series yelled, “Oh, hell no!” at one time or another.
 Even Somers knew it was bad all round.